-Reassurance " Identify and engage with sector and community partners to ensure referral pathways are established to address the causes of offending " Develop a public facing communications strategy to address why we police our roads in the way we do to achieve trust and confidence and reassure the public " Participate in Ministry of Transport Review " NRPC supported by Districts " NRPC supported by Media and Communications " NRPC supported by Districts " Q2/3 " Q3/4 " Q2/3 Driver licence programme referrals Offences resolved by Te Pae Oranga Number of Written Traffic Warnings Recidivism rates for first time offenders Reduction in deaths on our roads Reduction in injuries on our roads Reduction in crashes on our roads Maintain strong working relationships with referral partners to provide holistic, wrap-around support and services Provide community reassurance through visible deployment and work together (and across Districts) to share learnings Encourage our partners to faithfully represent evidence-led Police positions on, and strongly advocate for the improvement and/or clarification of legislation and associated policies and frameworks Work with our communities to create a constructive, future-focused narrative that is inclusive and free of systemic bias Support & Capability Planning NRPC to develop a deployment dashboard tool MVP for pilot in Tămaki Makaurau.
+Reassurance Identify and engage with sector and community partners to ensure referral pathways are established to address the causes of offending Develop a public facing communications strategy to address why we police our roads in the way we do to achieve trust and confidence and reassure the public Participate in Ministry of Transport Review NRPC supported by Districts NRPC supported by Media and Communications NRPC supported by Districts " Q2/3 " Q3/4 " Q2/3 Driver licence programme referrals Offences resolved by Te Pae Oranga Number of Written Traffic Warnings Recidivism rates for first time offenders Reduction in deaths on our roads Reduction in injuries on our roads Reduction in crashes on our roads Maintain strong working relationships with referral partners to provide holistic, wrap-around support and services Provide community reassurance through visible deployment and work together (and across Districts) to share learnings Encourage our partners to faithfully represent evidence-led Police positions on, and strongly advocate for the improvement and/or clarification on legislation and associated policies and frameworks Work with our communities to create a constructive future-focused narrative that is inclusive and free or systemic bias Support & Capability Planning NRPC to develop a deployment dashboard tool MVP for pilot in Tămaki Makaurau.
 User acceptance testing, pilot and evaluation to be undertaken.
-Phase Two of this will likely entail the implementation of road safety multi- agency tasking and coordination process for Tămaki Makaurau Invest in pursuit management technologies to decrease harm from fleeing driver incidents Undertake Comparative Performance Evaluations for each District and commence consultation on other supporting options for deployment Further develop the 'Policing our Roads Toolkit' and make content available to Districts Complete retrospective analysis of hospitalised drivers blood specimens to understand the prevalence and nature of drug impaired driving KPMG supported by NRPC and Tämaki Makaurau NRPC supported by Response and Operations NRPC supported by Districts NRPC supported by RNZPC NRPC supported by NATIONAL Criminal Investigations Group " Q2/3 " Q3 " Q4 " Q3 " Q3 I2 Comparative Performance Evaluations completed by Q4 Continued engagement with District Complete reporting from ESR and analysis Effectively engage in strategic and executive level partnerships through participating in more shared agency forums and improving cross agency oversight Recognise capability and capacity gaps of partners and offer support where appropriate Implement Police-led, co-created initiatives across government to support community and local activity - incorporating lwi service providers into our work Engage with our partners and actively participate in opportunities to support graduated driver licence attainment, access to treatment programmes, and deliver targeted, educational road safety messaging Engage and partner with academic and international law enforcement partners to understand what methodologies are used offshore
+Phase Two of this will likely entail the implementation of road safety multi- agency tasking and coordination process for Tămaki Makaurau KPMG supported by NRPC and Tamaki Makaurau Q2/3 12 Comparative Performance Evaluations completed by Q4 Continued engagement with District Complete reporting from ESR and analysis Effectively engage in strategic and executive level partnerships through participating in more shared agency forums and improving cross agency oversight Recognise capability and capacity gaps of partners and offer support where appropriate Invest in pursuit management technologies to decrease harm from fleeing driver incidents NRPC supported by Response and Operations " Q3 Implement Police-led, co-created initiatives across government to support community and local activity - incorporating lwi service providers into our work Undertake Comparative Performance Evaluations for each District and commence consultation on other supporting options for deployment NRPC supported by Districts ∾Q4 Engage with our partners and actively participate in opportunities to support graduated driver licence attainment, access to treatment programmes, and deliver targeted, educational road safety messaging Further develop the 'Policing our Roads Toolkit' and make content available to Districts NRPC supported by RNZPC " Q3 Engage and partner with academic and international law enforcement partners to understand what Complete retrospective analysis of hospitalised drivers blood specimens to understand the prevalence and nature of drug impaired driving NRPC supported by National Criminal Investigations Group ×Q3 methodologies are used offshore